The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Combined fit of RVs and absolute astrometry

 \section{Combined fit of RVs and absolute astrometry}

-As reported in cross-calibrated Hipparcos-\textit{Gaia} catalogues of astrometric accelerations \citep{Brandt2021,kervellaetal2022}, HD\,128717 is clearly identified as an accelerating star, with a signal-to-noise ratio of the proper motion anomaly (PMa) S/N$\sim9$ at the mean epoch of Gaia DR3.

-We performed a combined PMa+RV model to the Hipparcos-\textit{Gaia} absolute astrometry of HD\,128717 from \citet{Brandt2021} and to the offset-corrected RV dataset in order to determine the possible values of orbital inclination $i$, longitude of the ascending node, $\Omega$, and mass ratio, $q$, which can be directly constrained by the PMa astrometric data.
+As reported in cross-calibrated Hipparcos-\textit{Gaia} catalogues of astrometric accelerations \citep{Brandt2021,kervellaetal2022}, HD\,128717 is clearly identified as an accelerating star, with a S/N of the proper motion anomaly (PMa) of $\sim9$ at the mean epoch of Gaia DR3.
+We performed a combined PMa+RV model to the Hipparcos-\textit{Gaia} absolute astrometry of HD\,128717 from \citet{Brandt2021} and to the offset-corrected RV dataset in order to determine the possible values of orbital inclination, $i$, longitude of the ascending node, $\Omega$, and mass ratio, $q$, which can be directly constrained by the PMa astrometric data.
 We adopted uninformative priors for the model parameters derived by the RV-only analysis and uniform priors on $\cos(i)$, $\Omega$, and $q$.

-The combined analysis utilizes a differential evolution Markov chain Monte Carlo (DE-MCMC) algorithm \citep{terbraak2006,eastman13}, with the PMa model constructed by averaging over the actual observing windows of Hipparcos (utilizing the exact time of observation of the target, see \citealt{VanLeeuwen2007}) and \textit{Gaia} DR3 (based on the accurate representation of the actual \textit{Gaia} transit times from GOST.
-The DE-MCMC analysis was run with standard prescriptions on the burn-in phase and convergence conditions based on the Gelman-Rubin statistics (e.g.,\citealt{eastman13}).
+The combined analysis utilises a differential evolution MCMC (DE-MCMC) algorithm \citep{terbraak2006,eastman13}, with the PMa model constructed by averaging over the actual observing windows of Hipparcos (utilising the exact time of observation of the target; see \citealt{VanLeeuwen2007}) and \textit{Gaia} DR3 (based on the accurate representation of the actual \textit{Gaia} transit times from GOST.
+The DE-MCMC analysis was run with standard prescriptions on the burn-in phase and convergence conditions based on the Gelman-Rubin statistics (e.g. \citealt{eastman13}).
 The medians of the posterior distributions of the model parameters constituted the nominal best-fit values, with $1\sigma$ uncertainties determined evaluating the $\pm34$th percentile intervals of the posteriors (for additional details, see \citealt{sozzetti2023}).